Recently Diagnosed

 We understand you probably feel like you just got hit with the worst news of your life.

 We understand the hurdles and complications of having breast cancer at all stages in life.
 This is why we are so passionate about our organization, the Delaware Breast Cancer Coalition, and our Peer Mentor Program.
-All of us (Connie, Stephanie, Lois, Meridith, Erica, and Natalie) personally know the feeling of hearing that news, but we hope that our stories can inspire you to fight and continue to live life to the fullest.
+All of us (Connie, Erica, Lois, Nanny, Natalie, and Stephanie) personally know the feeling of being diagnosed with cancer, but we hope that our stories can inspire you to fight and continue to live life to the fullest.

 This stinks (insert your choice word here).
 It’s not fair.
 We agree 150%, but know we are here for you, no matter what, throughout your journey.